mathesar-foundation/mathesar-wiki/team/worklogs/kriti.md

 ---

 # Working on
+- Catching up on GitHub and email notifications and todos
 - Product strategy check in with Ghislaine
 - Follow up as needed for individual projects:
 	- Figure out next steps for installation improvements planning
 	- Organize product strategy work and figure out next steps for myself.

 ## Backlog
-- Continue following up on 1Password renewal
 - Continue following up with Transifex support
 - Follow up on project approvals on Monday or Tuesday.
 - Set up CRM in Mathesar to track contacts